Merkel Again Defends Her Policies Toward Russia

 Voters in the April 30 referendum are widely expected to endorse the proposals, which include extending presidential terms from five to seven years.

 Authorities have billed the changes as a way to improve governance in the tightly controlled nation.
-Officials have heavily promoted the vote, holding concerts and rallies to extol the reforms.
+Officials have heavily promoted the vote, holding concerts and rallies ahead of the balloting to extol the reforms.
 Billboards in the capital Tashkent have shown imaginary text conversations encouraging Uzbek to cast their ballots.

+There were scattered reports of voting irregularities.
+The news site Gazeta.uz reported several instances of people voting for family members or relatives without authorization, and students at several universities said they had been ordered to submit photographs of themselves at polling stations, to prove they had cast ballots.

+Students living in a hostel in Tashkent's Yakkasaray district told RFE/RL's Uzbek Service that election employees had forced them to go to the polling station to vote, threatening a fine if they didn't go.

 Mirziyoev came to power in 2016, succeeding the late longtime leader Islam Karimov, who had turned Uzbekistan into one of the most oppressive countries in the world.